-Influences: the pillows, The Beatles, Mega City Four, Orange Juice, Elvis Costello, Smash Mouth, The Jam, The Style Council, Paul Weller, The Chewinggum Weekend, T.Rex, Bob Dylan, school, @mattblick, Beatles Songwriting Academy
+Influences: the pillows, The Beatles, The Chewinggum Weekend, work, school, @mattblick, Beatles Songwriting Academy

 I'm a beginner at music but I strive to write a lot of songs!
 I will try to write short songs in a limited of time.
 Aside from that, I'm currently a student at Robert Morgan Vocational Institute attending GED classes.

 I also work at Publix as a bagger.